Neha-Chiluka/tf/Chapter2-Loading_and_Processing_Data/lab1.md

-# LAB - 1: Loading Tabular Data and Rescaling Numerical Fields
+# Chapter 2: LAB - 1: Loading Tabular Data and Rescaling Numerical Fields

-In this exercise, you will perform tensor multiplication in TensorFlow using TensorFlow's matmul function and the @ operator.
-In this exercise, you will use the example of data from a sandwich retailer representing the ingredients of various Pizzas and the costs of different ingredients.
-You will use matrix multiplication to determine the costs of each sandwich.
+The dataset, Weather Conditions in World War Two , contains information temperature during the world war II, The fields represent temperature measures of the given date, the weather station at which the metrics were measured, model forecasts of weather-related metrics such as WindGustSpd, MaxTemp, MinTemp, Meantemp and so on.
+You are required to pre-process the data to make all the columns normally distributed with a mean 0 and a standard deviation of 1.
+You will demonstrate the effects with the MaxTemp column, which represents the maximum temperature on the given data at a given weather station.

 #### Task 1 - Open Google Collab